shirleytruffierblanc/PhoneNumberFilter_Program/README.md

 Clone the project.
 When you clone the project you have a ZIP file which contains : README.md, data.txt, program.sh.

-Now create a file "workspace" in which you can put the program.sh, and the data.txt.
+Now create a file "workspace":
 ```
  mkdir -p $HOME/workspace && cd workspace
 ```